Electronic literature: 2010s

-The spread of smartphones and tablets led to literary works that explored the touchscreen, such as Samantha Gorman and Danny Cannizarro's Pry (2014) or Kate Pullinger's Breathe: A Ghost Story.
+The spread of smartphones and tablets led to literary works that explored the touchscreen, such as Samantha Gorman and Danny Cannizarro's Pry (2014) or Kate Pullinger's Breathe: A Ghost Story (2018).
 Netprov, improvisational and collaborative networked writing was another genre that developed during the 2000s and 2010s, with projects like #1WkNoTech.
-Instapoetry, a visual style of poetry native to Instagram became a popular success.
+Instapoetry, a visual style of poetry native to Instagram became a popular success, and works like Shelley Jackon's Snow combined place-specific performance with social media reporting on the work.

 The web-based hypertext authoring tool Twine became increasingly popular this decade.
 This "Twine revolution" led to a resurgence of interactive fiction and hypertext, which now became "a mainstream form of literary game production and interaction".
 Notable works written in Twine that are frequently discussed as electronic literature include Anna Anthropy's Queers in Love at the End of the World (2013) and Dan Hett's autobiographical C ya laterrrr about losing his brother in the Manchester Arena bombing (2017).

 As machine learning made rapid advances with natural language processing and deep learning, authors began to experiment and write with AI.
 David Jhave Johnston's ReRites is an example of this new kind of generative literature and is a poetic work written as a human-AI collaboration.
 A GPT-2 language model was trained on a corpus of contemporary poetry and set to generate new poems every night.
 Each morning, Jhave Johnston would rewrite the poems as a daily ritual: hence the title ReRites.

 Dissertations published between 2009 and 2013 still cite many works in the genres of hypertext fiction, interactive fiction, experimental webtexts and generative texts.
 Digital poetry also emerged as a significant genre, with dissertation authors writing about two distinct clusters of digital poetry: kinetic poetry and poetic installations in art galleries.
 Many of these works were from the 1980s to the early 2000s, so this may indicate an uptake in scholarly interest rather than a large change in what kinds of creative works were actually published in the 2010s.